leob03/mdmp/README.md

 Precision and recall are not computed to save computing time.
 If you wish to compute them, edit the file eval/a2m/gru_eval.py and change the string `fast=True` to `fast=False`.

 </details>

+## Acknowledgments

+Thanks to Thanks to [guided-diffusion](https://github.com/openai/guided-diffusion), [MDM](https://github.com/GuyTevet/motion-diffusion-model), [TEMOS](https://github.com/Mathux/TEMOS), [ACTOR](https://github.com/Mathux/ACTOR), [HumanML3D](https://github.com/EricGuo5513/HumanML3D), [text-to-motion](https://github.com/EricGuo5513/text-to-motion), and [joints2smpl](https://github.com/wangsen1312/joints2smpl), our code is partially borrowing from them.

+## License

+This code is distributed under an [MIT LICENSE](LICENSE).

+Note that our code depends on other libraries, including CLIP, SMPL, SMPL-X, PyTorch3D, and uses datasets which each have their own respective licenses that must also be followed.